-Under different national and regional GHS, it is required to provide the compliant safety data sheet to downstream users in the supply chain.
+Under different national and regional GHS, it is required to provide a compliant safety data sheet to downstream users in the supply chain.

-The safety data sheet should be compiled in the way that it meets the requirements set out in the local regulation.
-Basically, the SDS should provide information on the intrinsic properties of the substance or mixture; the physical, health, and environmental health hazards; instructions for safe handling, storing, transport and disposal; first-aid, firefighting, and exposure control measures.
-In most of country and region-specific GHS regulations, safety data sheet should be composed in the official language(s) of the country where the product is placed on the market.
+The safety data sheet should be compiled in a way that meets the requirements set out in the local regulation.
+Basically, the SDS should provide information on the intrinsic properties of the substance or mixture; the physical, health, and environmental health hazards; instructions for safe handling, storing, transport, and disposal; first-aid, firefighting, and exposure control measures.
+In most country and region-specific GHS regulations, a safety data sheet should be composed in the official language(s) of the country where the product is placed on the market.

-Due to the importance of SDS to the protection of human health and the environment, it is critical that the document is prepared by competent person.
+Due to the importance of SDS to the protection of human health and the environment, it is critical that the document is prepared by a competent person.
 At Chementors, we are fully conscious of this basic.
-Our team consists of experts who have in-depth knowledge both in chemistry and chemical regulations, experience in SDS authoring, and receive fundamental trainings and refresher trainings to keep up with of revisions in chemical regulations.
+Our team consists of experts who have in-depth knowledge both in chemistry and chemical regulations, experience in SDS authoring, and receive fundamental training and refresher training to keep up with revisions in chemical regulations.

-Furthermore, we have up-to-date SDS authoring software – Chemeter – that allows us to efficiently create compliant SDSs in required language(s) of the target market.
+Furthermore, we have up-to-date SDS authoring software – Chemeter – that allows us to efficiently create compliant SDSs in the required language(s) of the target market.
 At each step, we keep assessing the details and monitor the wholeness of the content to ensure the quality of the SDS.
-Compiling SDS in a clear, comprehensive, and precise manner is our internal criteria.
-Visual aspects, such as company logo and color theme, are also paid attention.
+Compiling SDS in a clear, comprehensive, and precise manner is our internal criterion.
+Visual aspects, such as the company logo and color theme, are also paid attention to.